List of Marvel Comics characters: D: Carlton Drake in other media

 Carlton Drake appears in Venom (2018), portrayed by Riz Ahmed.
 This version is the Life Foundation's vainglorious, egocentric founder and CEO who started out as a biochemist.
 After one of his company's spaceships discovers several symbiotes, Drake has the symbiotes brought to him to run experiments on.
-However, two of the symbiotes die due to failed bonding attempts, the Venom symbiote escapes and successfully bonds with Eddie Brock, and Drake himself bonds with the Riot symbiote.
+However, two of the symbiotes die due to failed bonding attempts, the Venom symbiote escapes and successfully bonds with Eddie Brock, while Drake bonds with the Riot symbiote.
 Together, they attempt to bring more symbiotes to Earth, only to be killed by Brock and Venom.

 Frank Drake

 Frank Drake is a direct descendant of Count Dracula (via a marriage from before he became a vampire).
 The character first appeared in Tomb of Dracula #1 and was created by Gene Colan and Gerry Conway.

 Frank Drake is a former millionaire who had squandered his inheritance and had nothing more than an ancestral castle in Transylvania.
 Planning to sell it, he and his friends travel to the castle, and discover Dracula's skeleton.
 They accidentally resurrect him, and Drake narrowly escapes death.
 Drake eventually relocates to London.

 Broke and in despair, Drake attempts to commit suicide but was saved by vampire hunters Rachel van Helsing and Taj Nital.
 The two, along with Quincy Harker, were dedicated to killing Dracula and his vampiric followers.
 Drake joins the group under van Helsing and Harker's tutelage.
 He is later killed in battle, and has largely remained dead since.

 Frank Drake is a capable hand-to-hand combatant, and an experienced marksman.
 He has been known to carry conventional handguns.
 He also possesses a nano-tech weapon capable of disrupting occult energies, which he calls Linda.